 The enrolment policy has undergone two major reviews in recent years.

-In 2010-11,following wide ranging consultation with the school community, two changes were made to the policy regarding the earliest date on which a child could be added to the pre-enrolment list – their second birthday – and that a child must have reached age 4 on or before 31 March of the year in which he or she starts school.
+In 2010-11, following wide ranging consultation with the school community, two changes were made to the policy regarding the earliest date on which a child could be added to the pre-enrolment list – their second birthday – and that a child must have reached age 4 on or before 31 March of the year in which he or she starts school.
 No other substantial changes were made and the board’s decision was unanimous.
 It was agreed to undertake a full review of the policy in 2015.

 At the end of 2015, a very extensive review process was undertaken which involved the establishment of an enrolment policy review group comprising representatives of parents/guardians, the teaching staff and the Board of Management.
 A detailed survey was also undertaken and based on the review group’s discussions and the survey findings a number of recommendations were made to the Board of Management, including the introduction of a sibling preference.

 Further clarifications and amendments were ratified by the BoM in December 2017, notified to the school community on 18 December 2017 and came into effect in January 2018.
 These related to a clarification of the term “year of admission” and the application of the sibling preference in Section 12; mid-school entry lists in Section 22; and restricting applications to one list only in Section 5.
 The purpose of these revisions was to ensure clarity with regard to the sibling preference and for administrative reasons.
 Following notification to the school community in May 2019, the policy was amended in June 2019 to provide that a child with a special educational need could transfer on a temporary basis to another educational facility in Ireland for a specialised educational intervention where this was considered essential for the child’s long-term educational development.

 Any significant policy changes will be notified to the school community with consultation undertaken if necessary.
-A further full review of the enrolment policy will take place in 2019.

 The Board of Management is always interested in the views of the school community on all aspects of the school’s operation.
 Given the importance of the enrolment policy and interest in this area among parents/guardians, this FAQs document will be considered a “dynamic” or “rolling” document which can be updated as required.